Sanrobertia: Description

 Sanrobertia gypsophila is a perennial, herbaceous plant that blooms with lilac rays and yellow disk centers during the months of August through October.
 It grows from a slender and woody rhizome, with blue-green stems that reach heights between about 4 and 20 cm.
 The plant has either tiny glands on tiny stalks called stipitate glands or it may have glands without stalks.
-These glands are on its upper stems, leaves, and phyllaries.
+These glands are on the upper stems, leaves, and phyllaries.
 Most of the plant may be slightly strigose with very short (0.1–0.5 millimeters (Note: To convert millimeters to inches, divide the number of millimeters by exactly 25.4.)), appressed, white, and pointed hairs.

 Leaves

 Numerous alternate and simple blue-green leaves grow on the stems and branches, and they are usually somewhat clasping at their bases.
-Their margins (edges) are smooth, shapes are mostly oblong-lanceolate, and tips are curved slighty outward and covered with a few tiny spines.
+Their margins (edges) are smooth, shapes are mostly oblong-lanceolate, and tips are curved slightly outward and covered with a few tiny spines.
 The single-nerved leaves are without a stalk (known as sessile) and are small, ranging in lengths from 4 to 7 mm and widths from 1 to 2 mm, being generally even in size and distribution along the stems.